Who is Maud Lewis? What can we learn about (and from this artist)?

 The first shares the life and work of Maud Lewis.

-The second video was a short documentary about a class of grade 6 students who were inspired by Maud Lewis’ work.
+The second video was a short documentary about a class of grade 6 students who were inspired by her artwork.

-After doing the research, reading the children’s picture book, and watching the videos, my daughter created another piece of art which was inspired by this painting:
+After doing the research, reading the children’s picture book, and watching the videos, my daughter created another piece of art which was inspired by the painting Three Black Cats.

 The Curriculum Summary